coder/coder/docs/templates/parameters.md

 }
 ```

-You can modift a parameter's `mutable` attribute state anytime.
+You can modify a parameter's `mutable` attribute state anytime.
 In
 case of emergency, you can temporarily allow for changing immutable
 parameters to fix an operational issue, but it is not advised to
 overuse this opportunity.